blueprint-genetics/amiss/docs/paper/methods.md

 3. Compute RMSE for each simulated dataset with respect to values that were observed in the original dataset but missing in the simulated dataset
 4. Train a classifier on each imputed simulated training dataset, and evaluate performance on imputed original test set

-We use nine percentages of additional missingness, from $10~\%$ to $90~\%$, each producing 100 datasets with the respective amount of additional missingness.
-We therefore have 900 simulated datasets on which the framework is executed.
+We use nine percentage categories of additional missingness, from $10~\%$ to $90~\%$, each producing $100$ datasets with the respective amount of additional missingness.
+We therefore have $900$ simulated datasets on which the framework is executed.
 To reduce the computational requirements, we downsample the hyperparameter grids of each imputation method (in comparison to the main experiment).
 In addition, since MissForest is significantly more computationally expensive than other imputation methods, it is not included in the simulation experiment.

 ### Amputing additional missing values